-All of the non-current assets other than financial instruments and deferred tax assets (there are no employment benefit assets and rights arising under insurance contracts) are located in India and amounted to US\$ 851,277,557 (previous year: US\$ 742,705,287).
+All of the non-current assets other than financial instruments and deferred tax assets (there are no employment benefit assets and rights arising under insurance contracts) are located in India and amounted to US\$ 980,692,787 (previous year: US\$ 851,277,557).

-The total revenue from the group is from the sale of natural gas, its by-products (i.e. condensate) and from the technical assistance services to Oil and gas exploration companies.
-The revenue from the top three customer comprise 98.68% (Previous year: 96.05%).
+Revenue from customers have been identified on the basis of the customer's geographical location and are disclosed in note 19.
+The total revenue from the Group is from the sale of natural gas, its by-products (i.e. condensate) and from the technical assistance services to Oil and gas exploration companies.
+The revenue from the top three customer comprise 97.31% (Previous year: 97.67%) of the Group's total revenue.

-25. COMMITMENTS AND CONTINGENCIES
+26. COMMITMENTS AND CONTINGENCIES

-The Group has no contingent liabilities as at 31 March 2019 (previous year Nil).
+The Group has no contingent liabilities as at 31 March 2020 (previous year Nil).

-The Group has no commitments as at 31 March 2019 (previous year Nil).
+The Group has no commitments as at 31 March 2020 (previous year Nil).

-26. ACCOUNTING ESTIMATES AND JUDGEMENTS
+27. ACCOUNTING ESTIMATES AND JUDGEMENTS